teccr/RepData_PeerAssessment1/PA1_template.md

 ## </br>
 ## What is mean total number of steps taken per day?
-It is required to calculate the total of steps by day, mean and median.
+It is required to calculate the total of steps by day, the mean and median.
 It is important to mention that the NA values will be ignored.

 ```r